🛠 Windows Fix

 03

-If the file belongs to another user, you need to take ownership.
+If the file belongs to another user, you must take ownership.

 • Right-click → Properties